arnabmukherjee91/career-conversation-chatbot/readme.md

 # 🧠 Career Conversation Chatbot – Powered by OpenAI & Hugging Face

 This project is a conversational chatbot designed to represent myself in a professional setting.
-It's deployed as a Hugging Face Space and uses OpenAI's GPT-4o-mini model to answer questions about Ed's career, experience, and background.
+It's deployed as a Hugging Face Space and uses OpenAI's GPT-4o-mini model to answer questions about my career, experiences and background.

 [🔗 Live Demo on Hugging Face](https://huggingface.co/spaces/arnabmukherjee91/career_conversation)